atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial7.md

 It is possible to define other parameters, referring to the [coordinates lower limit](../editor/coordinates-lower-limit.md) page.

-## Add bi directionnel link between two points
+## Add bi directional link between two points

-### Step 1 : Add the link bidirectional
+### Step 1 : Add the be directional link

 First, you have to click twice on `Add Oriented Link` and then, click on the Routeur point and on the ProxyServer Point.

-A link will appaer and we will edit it to change it to Bidirectional point.
+A link will appear and we will edit it to change it to Bidirectional point.

 The option of direction is done from the `Coordinates space`, `OrientedLink` menu.
 Then, click on your link and go down.